English 207/350: Appalachian Literature

 Documentation: You are not required or encouraged to use secondary sources in this paper.
 Your primary source is the story or poem(s) you are discussing.
 If you quote directly from the text, give the page number(s) in parentheses from the book (web sites and picture books often have no page numbers).
 If you discuss a poem that fits on one page, use line numbers instead of page numbers to identify quotations.
 At the end of the paper give a complete citation for your primary source(s), using MLA documentation style.
 If you do refer to any other sources, it is your responsibility to add complete documentation to them.
 If sources are misused or documentation is incomplete, I will not be able to grade the paper.

 Be sure to read the Grading Criteria for English 207 Essays.
-(Even though that page is for a 200-level literature course, its list of criteria for papers is relevant to the short paper assignment in this course, and it would make a good checklist to use before turning in your papers.
+(Even though that page is for a 200-level literature course, its list of criteria for papers is relevant to the short paper assignment for 200 and 300-level courses, and it would make a good checklist to use before turning in your papers.
 And it contains a reminder of the requirements mandated by the college's writing intensive program.)

 Don't turn in your paper without revising and editing it, asking yourself the following questions: